 To avoid that, make sure you have enough time for your transit.

-Find out what is the minimum connection time at the airport before booking a self-transfer flight.
+Find out what is the minimum connection time at the airport making a booking.

 If the disruption is the airline’s fault, you may be entitled to a compensation.